Click here to go to the main page

 Location: Mariaplaats

-De St. Marie of Mariakerk was een bijzondervoorbeeld van Romaanse architectuur, ontworpen naar voorbeeld van kerken in Italië, maar helaas bleef na de sloop in 1813 alleen de kloostergang bewaard.
+De St. Marie of Mariakerk was een bijzondervoorbeeld van romaanse architectuur, ontworpen naar voorbeeld van kerken in Italië, maar helaas bleef na de sloop in 1813 alleen de kloostergang bewaard.

 Locatie: Mariaplaats